wxWidgets/website/README.md

     $ cd /vagrant
     $ npm install --no-bin-links
     $ grunt
+    $ jekyll serve

+Note that you only need to run `npm install` once per new checkout.
+Now you can edit content at verify your changes by pulling up the website running inside of your Vagrant box (after restarting Jekyll): <http://localhost:4000/>

+Jekyll can automatically watch for changes, however, it's not able to when running within VirtualBox since filesystem notifications don't work over a shared folder.
+If you find yourself working on changes that require frequent rebuilds, you should consider installing all dependencies locally so you can run Jekyll with automatic rebuilds:

     $ jekyll serve --watch

-Note that you only need to run `npm install` once per new checkout.
-Now you can edit content at will and see the immediate feedback by pulling up the website running inside of your Vagrant box: <http://localhost:4000/>

 [vb]: https://www.virtualbox.org/wiki/Downloads
 [vagrant]: https://www.vagrantup.com/downloads.html